Anderson, White Sox rough up Skubal, Tigers 10-4

 TRAINER’S ROOM

-Tigers: OF Harold Castro left in the fifth inning with left hamstring tightness. … INF Niko Goodrum was back in the lineup at shortstop after leaving Sunday’s game with right back tightness and sitting out Monday.
+Tigers: OF Harold Castro left in the fifth inning with left hamstring tightness and will have an MRI… INF Niko Goodrum was back in the lineup at shortstop after leaving Sunday’s game with right back tightness and sitting out Monday.

 White Sox: C Yasmani Grandal is day to day after leaving Monday’s night’s game with back tightness.

 UP NEXT: Mize (0-0, 0.00) takes the mound Wednesday.
-The White Sox are expected to name a starter after Tuesday’s game.
+The White Sox will counter with RHP and highly-rated prospect Dane Dunning, who also makes his major league debut.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports